zvada/technology/docs/policy/service-changes-2018.md

 As you may have heard, the Open Science Grid (OSG) is undergoing some changes to its fabric of services.
 Some services will be retired, most services will be migrated with little planned effect on sites, and some services will be migrated with greater effect on sites.
-This document is intended to guide OSG Site Administrators through these changes.
+This document is intended to guide OSG site administrators through these changes.
 The following sections list various OSG services and whether or not site administrator action is required.

 !!! note
-    There will be announcements prior to retirement or migration of any OSG service.
+    There will be individual announcements prior to retirement or migration of any OSG service.

-The OSG Technology team will be holding [office hours](#office-hours) for any questions or comments about these service changes.
+The OSG Technology team will be holding office hours for any questions or comments about these service changes; see the [end of the page](#office-hours) for details.

 OSG CA
 ------

-The OSG CA service offers certificate request, renewal, and revocation through the [OIM](#myosg-and-oim) web interface, the OIM REST API, and the `osg-pki-tools`.
+The OSG CA service offers certificate request, renewal, and revocation through the [OIM](#myosg-and-oim) web interface, the OIM REST API, and the `osg-pki-tools` command-line tool.
-This service will be retired but since the OSG CA will remain in the OSG CA distribution, your OSG-issued certificates will be valid until they expire.
+This service will be retired but, because the OSG CA files will remain in the list of CAs distributed by the OSG, your OSG-issued certificates will be valid until they expire.
 Therefore, to extend the window for transitioning to any new CA service, we have the following recommendations: